Community Response Fund

 2. File lawsuits or comments to stop proposed projects or activities that violate local, state, or federal environmental regulations pertaining to aquatic ecosystems, land use, or native species.

-4. Support for: trainings, list-building, canvassing and developing and implementing communications needs.
+3. Support leadership development and organizational capacity building particularly in under-resourced communities.
+Examples include support for: leadership trainings, list-building, canvassing and developing and implementing communications capacity needs.

 Application Process

-1. Contact Genevieve Geiger at the NW Fund to indicate your plan to submit an application and with any questions.
+1. Contact Staff at NW Fund to indicate your plan to submit an application and to confirm eligibility.
+Please also, let us know about the proposed project and ask any questions.

 2. Complete the application.
-In addition to contact information, you are asked to upload a document of no more than two pages that describes:
+In addition to contact information, you are asked to upload a document of two to four pages that describes:

 • What do you propose to do and why?
 How is this project connected to our grantmaking priorities of Water (salt or fresh) or Growth Management?